samaryan57/samaryan57/README.md

 # Hi, I'm Aryan Samantaray 👋

 🎓 Majoring in Computer Science and Math at Purdue University (Dean’s List, Semester Honors)
-💻 Experience as a Software Engineer Intern at Toyota and Apprentice at Merck
+💻 Experience as an IT Architect Intern at Toyota and Apprentice at Merck
 🚀 Skilled in full-stack development, cloud platforms (AWS & Azure), DevOps, and AI-driven solutions

 Some of my projects on GitHub showcase my interests in backend systems and full stack development.